wultra/mtoken-sdk-ios/docs/Using-Inbox-Service.md

 ## Error handling

-Every error produced by the Push Service is of a `WMTError` type.
+Every error produced by the Inbox Service is of a `WMTError` type.
 For more information see detailed [error handling documentation](Error-Handling.md).